nodai2hITC/neri/README.md

 - Advantages compared to OCRA
   - Faster startup due to no expansion.
   - When you want to create multiple executable files, OCRA generates multiple large executable files, but Neri can share system files, so the overall size is not large.
-  - OCRA has the problem that it cannot be run in environments with user names containing Non-Ascii characters, but Neri does not have this problem.
 - Disadvantages compared to OCRA
   - Basically, Neri can be used only in the environment where Ruby is installed by [Ruby Installer 2](https://rubyinstaller.org/) With Devkit.
 (Also, you need to run `ridk enable` to pass it before use.)